cfech/spring-security/README.md

 .addFilterAfter(new AuthoritiesLoggingAfterFilter(), BasicAuthenticationFilter.class)
 ```

-- after we add the filter the chain now looks like
+- now the chain looks like:

 ![](./images/afterFilter2.png)